Before There Was a Park

 The area continues to be known as the Fort Landscape, and the names of the War of 1812 fortifications are still in use.
 Between 2014 and 2014, the Central Park Conservancy restored this landscape, including the reconstruction of the overlooks at Fort Clinton and Nutter's Battery.
 The work included historical research and archeological investigations that revealed new information and physical remnants of area's past, providing insights in the military events that unfolded here and a window into the pre-urban landscape of New York.

 Other nearby markers.
 At least 8 other markers are within walking distance of this marker.
-Fort Clinton: On Top of Manhattan (within shouting distance of this marker); Mount Saint Vincent (within shouting distance of this marker); A View From the Road (about 400 feet away, measured in a direct line); The Vanderbilt Gate (about 500 feet away); Odetta (about 700 feet away); J. Marion Sims, M.D., L.L.D. (was approx. 0.2 miles away but has been reported permanently removed. ); The New York Academy of Medicine (approx. 0.2 miles away); Marian Anderson (approx. ¼ mile away).
+Fort Clinton: On Top of Manhattan (within shouting distance of this marker); Mount Saint Vincent (within shouting distance of this marker); A View From the Road (about 400 feet away, measured in a direct line); The Vanderbilt Gate (about 500 feet away); Andrew Haswell Green Memorial (about 600 feet away); Odetta (about 700 feet away); The New York Academy of Medicine (approx. 0.2 miles away); Edward Kennedy “Duke” Ellington (approx. 0.2 miles away).
 Touch for a list and map of all markers in New York.

 Credits.
 This page was last revised on August 30, 2016.
-This page originally submitted on August 29, 2016, by Larry Gertner of New York, New York.
-This page has been viewed 174 times since then and 19 times this year.
+It was originally submitted on August 29, 2016, by Larry Gertner of New York, New York.
+This page has been viewed 219 times since then and 4 times this year.
 Photos: 1, 2, 3, 4, 5. submitted on August 29, 2016, by Larry Gertner of New York, New York. • Bill Pfingsten was the editor who published this page.